VladimirMarkelov/utf8string/README.md

 #UTF8String library
 A C library to manipulate UTF-8 strings.
 It uses the external library [utf8proc](https://github.com/JuliaLang/utf8proc).

+## Compatibility
+The library was developed on Windows using MinGW toolkit.
+It works without any issues on Linux (tested on Ubuntu 16.04).

 ## Basic functions

 * utf8str_count - Returns number of UTF8 characters in the string or (size_t)-1 if str points to invalid UTF8 sequence